zshi719/2025-Data-24100/project_assignments/part_1_rubric.md

       - Rows in combined files
       - Rows from each market
       - The date at which `BRK.A` recorded its highest open
+      - Identify the date on which the stock IBM had it's highest `close` price.

 ## Code quality (rough outline, read instructions for more info)